emwhylaj/Remuner8-ClientSide/README.md

 * Open the folder, then the terminal with Ctrl + `
 * Run `npm install` to install dependencies (first time only)
 * Run `npm start` to launch the application in your browser
-* Add `/admin` to the end of localhost in the address bar to open the admin dashboard, there are links within the dashboard to navigate back to the homepage and login pages

 ### Contribution guidelines ###